-If at the 48kHz sample rate an input module such as the 6416i is set to the Slot range starting at 33 or 49 and has active channels, these channels will be deactivated when the sample rate changes to 96kHz.
+If at the 48kHz sample rate a Pro64 device such as the line-level 6416i Input Module is set to the Slot range starting at 33 or 49 and has active channels, these channels will be deactivated when the sample rate changes to 96kHz.
 These Slot assignments no longer exist in the network.